cambridge-ceu/csd3/README.md

 Official website: [https://www.r-project.org/](https://www.r-project.org/).

-Conceptually, this is possible with R, e.g., obtain R package list from /home/$USER/R at Cardio and resintall to /rds/user/$USER/hpc-work/R at CSD3.
+This is illustrated with R below for building R package list from /home/$USER/R at Cardio and resintalling to /rds/user/$USER/hpc-work/R at CSD3.

 ```r
 ## on Cardio